Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## SOLAR

-The native token for AXIASolar.
+The native token for AXIACoin.
 SOLAR serves three purposes: network governance (allowing them to vote on-chain upgrades and other exceptional events), general operation (rewarding good actors and punishing bad actors), and bonding (adding new parachains by "freezing" SOLAR while they are connected the Relay Chain).